paulkarpenko/us-code-ui/uscode/title-20-education/chapter-072-museum-and-library-services.md

   (B) not reviewable by any other court.

 (5) **Indian tribe** — The term “Indian tribe” means any tribe, band, nation, or other organized group or community, including any Alaska native village, regional corporation, or village corporation (as defined in, or established pursuant to, the Alaska Native Claims Settlement Act ([43 U.S.C.
-1601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1601&num=0&edition=prelim) et seq.)), which is recognized by the Secretary of the Interior as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.
+1601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1601&num=0&edition=prelim) et seq.)), which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.

 (6) **Institute** — The term “Institute” means the Institute of Museum and Library Services established under [section 9102 of this title](./chapter-072-museum-and-library-services.md#section-9102).